profsucrose/stegglang/README.md

 **Steggpoint**

-Steggy is strong dinoswoar and needs only one number to keep track of all of his data there is a single number and memory steggpoint
+Steggy is strong dinoswoar and needs only two numbers to keep track of all of his data there is a two numbers and memory steggpoints

 ```
 addsteggpoint